Acrofil/flask-hotel-booking-app/README.md

 - When sending mail for confirmation the reservation pdf can be included too.
 - Overall expirience in the web app can be improved with using Ajax and limit page reloads and more easy data transfer
 - If there are no rooms to accommodate the current search or not available for the selected dates - return suggested dates for when are gonna be available.
-- Implement some paying system.
+- Implement some paying service.
 - Improve client side visuals
 - Improve search

+## How to test/install
+- clone the repo
+- download the repo to local machine
+- build from requirements.txt
+- activate .venv and 'python run.py'

 *For now is not suitable for real usage